Introduction to RDF Query with SPARQL

 These led to requirements

-conjunction (AND) of triple patterns with variable bindings and constraints
+- conjunction (AND) of triple patterns with variable bindings

 no rules language, no cursors, no proofs and no updates [more of this later]